omerlevy/tau_amnlp/transformer_exercise/README.md

     --encoder-layers 4 --decoder-layers 4
 ```

-The result should be 29.2~ bleu4
+* The result should be around 29-30 BLEU.

-* The specific configuration we will be using (```--arch transformer_iwslt_de_en```) has 4 encoder/decoder layers and 4 attention heads for each multi-head attention sublayer.
+* The specific configuration we will be using has 4 encoder/decoder layers and 4 attention heads for each multi-head attention sublayer.
 This amounts to 16 attention heads of each type (enc-enc, enc-dec, dec-dec), which are 48 heads overall.
+We have intentionally shrunk the configuration from the original size to allow faster training.

 * The ```--save-dir baseline``` argument will save the model into the "baseline" folder.